tasdikrahman/xkcd-dl/README.md

 Now we geeks look some [xkcd](https://xkcd.com/) and go on from checking the site from time to time to amuze outselfs.

-How about you get to download all of the xkcd which has been uploaded till date?
+How about you get to download all of the xkcd which have been uploaded till date?
 This does just that!

 ##Feautures

 - Can download all the xkcd's uploaded till date(1603 as I am writing this!).
-- Download individual xkcd and store it
+- Download individual xkcd's and store them
-- Download the latest xkcd
+- Download the latest issue xkcd
 - No duplicacy in your XKCD database.
 - Stores each xckd in a seperate file named as the `title` of the xkcd
 - Writes a `description.txt` for each xkcd.
 Storing meta-data like